makersacademy/acebook-node-template/readme_draft.md

 - Users are able to create their own accounts
 - Users are not able to create an account if the email has already been used to create an existing account
 - Passwords are stored encrypted
-- When a User registers, they will automatically be logged in and redirected to their own profile page so that they can see the details they entered
+- When a user registers, they will automatically be logged in and redirected to their own profile page so that they can see the details they entered
 - Users can log in and log out
 - Users can create a post
+- Posts and comments get contained within their own boxes
 - Posts have the user which created them aswell as the time and date they were created
 - Posts can be liked by users
-- Each User can only like each post once
+- Each user can only like each post once
 - Users are able to click the number of likes to see a list of who has liked the post
 - Users are able to unlike posts they have liked
 - Users are able to delete posts they have made (but they cannot delete posts made by others)